storj/docs/code/persistentstorage/Databases.md

 Each component of the Storj network (i.e. satellites, storage nodes, uplinks) has different persistent data stores.

+Satellites and Storage Nodes both have a single Database interface, referred to as the master DB.
+The master DB specifies which databases are needed, it doesn't specify how they are implemented.
+So, different satellites can use different backends.

-Satellites have three databases:
+Satellites have three databases behind the master DB interface.

-1. SatelliteDB, also called the master database.
+The three databases are:
+1. Satellite.DB
-2. PointerDB.
+2. PointerDB
-3. Kademlia Routing Table.
+3. Kademlia Routing Table

-Storage Nodes have two databases:
+Storage Nodes have many databases behind the master DB interface.

+The databases include:
-1. Piecestore database.
+1. pieces
+2. infodb
+3. psdb
-2. Kademlia Routing Table.
+4. Kademlia Routing Table

 ![storj-components-with-databases](dbs.png)
 See below for more details about each database.

 ## Satellites

 Satellites store the most data of all the components.
+Satellites have three databases behind one interface.
+The interface is called the master DB.
+The master database specifies which databases are needed, it doesn't specify how they are implemented.
+So, different satellites can end up with different backends.

 Satellites have three databases:
-1. SatelliteDB, also called the master database.
+1. Satellite.DB.
 2. PointerDB.
 3. Kademlia Routing Table.

-#### SatelliteDB
+#### Satellite.DB

-The SatelliteDB is a SQL relational database.
+The Satellite.DB is a SQL relational database.
 Currently supported are SQLite3 and PostgreSQL.

-There are a number of different tables in the SatelliteDB including the following:
+There are a number of different tables in the Satellite.DB including the following:
 - Users
 - Accounting
 - Nodes and Overlay Cache Nodes